Seshadri Express: History

 It was started in 2002.
-Prior to the Seshadri Express, a link express from Kakinada, which consisted of 12 compartments, was connected to the Tirumala Express which runs from Visakhapatnam to Tirupati and Samalkot Junction, these two trains were coupled & combinely run together till Tirupati Main.
+Prior to the Seshadri Express, a link express from Kakinada, which consisted of twelve compartments, was connected to the Tirumala Express which runs from Visakhapatnam to Tirupati and Samalkot Junction, these two trains were coupled and run together till Tirupati Main.
 Keeping in mind the growing demand for a new train to the pilgrim centre, the government introduced the Seshadri Express in 2002 and extended it up to Bengaluru.
-The train thus runs through the loop path of Nidadavolu, Tanuku, Bhimavaram, Gudivada, and Vijayawada to cater to the needs of Godavari and Krishna district.
+The train thus runs through the loop path of Nidadavolu, Tanuku, Bhimavaram, Gudivada, and Vijayawada to cater to the needs of the Godavari and Krishna district.

 Coach composition

-The Seshadri Express runs between Kakinada and the software capital of India, Bangalore, via Tirupati.
+The Seshadri Express runs between Kakinada and Bengaluru, the IT capital of India, Bangalore, via Tirupati.
 It is currently being operated with 17209 / 17210 train numbers.
-It is one of the busiest trains, running with 20 coaches at full capacity at all times.
-It has 6 AC, 10 Sleeper, 3 second-class general compartments, and 2 luggage cum brake vans.
+It is one of the busiest trains, running with 23 coaches at full capacity at all times.
+It has eight AC, eleven sleeper, two second-class general compartments, and two luggage cum brake vans.
+Seshadri express and Nagercoil to SMVT Bengaluru trains are very very likely to receive brand new 2026-made lHB coaches by second quarter of 2026.
+The most likely coach composition is four unreserved coaches, six 3AC coaches, three 2AC coaches and one 1AC coach and eight sleeper coaches and two car generators (24 coaches) along with end to end WAP-7 electric locomotive.